kinow/autosubmit/docs/source/workflows.rst

 ---------------

 The simplest workflow that can be defined it is a sequence of two jobs, with the second one triggering at the end of the first.
-To define it, we define the two jobs and then add a DEPENDECIES attribute on the second job referring to the first one.
+To define it, we define the two jobs and then add a DEPENDENCIES attribute on the second job referring to the first one.

 It is important to remember when defining workflows that DEPENDENCIES on autosubmit always refer to jobs that should